MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 If you don't want to use DeepSeek-R1 through the official website, you can also give model providers like [together.ai](https://together.ai) a shot.
 They provide a pay-as-you-go, independent service offering DeepSeek-R1.

-If you have a powerful enough machine, you can download an run DeepSeek-R1 safely on your system, for free.
-Tools like Ollama can be setup to accomodate for a simple point of interaction with your local copy of DeepSeek-R1.
+If you have a powerful enough machine, you can download and run DeepSeek-R1 safely on your system, for free.
+Tools like Ollama can be setup to accommodate for a simple point of interaction with your local copy of DeepSeek-R1.
 Note however that your computer is the limit of the model's capabilities.
 For example, on an NVIDIA 3060, you can expect DeepSeek-R1 to be a lot slower, a lot less fancy because of the lack of text formatting, and you will have to resort to smaller versions of it, e.g. the 8B model, which would look like this:

 <center>
 	<img src="./img/ollama_deepseek.png" style="width: auto; height: 550px"/>